10 Fun Things To Do In Anguilla

 Splurge on A Nice Dinner

 The culinary scene here is way more than beach shacks and BBQ!
 Anguilla has some of the best upscale dining options in the Caribbean!
+I loved Veya for lobster and a chic atmosphere, or check out Julian’s for the absolute best wine list on the island.
 If you’re into tapas, the Sandbar ($$$)is a must, I love being able to taste a bunch of different dishes-plus their beachfront location and handcrafted cocktails set the perfect scene.
-For world class french food served right on the beach, get reservations at Jacala ($$$$) or Dolce Vita ($$$) for Italian!
+For world class french food served right on the beach, get reservations at Jacala.

 Enjoy The Live Music Scene